minhhvu/todo-app-with-nodejs-postgres/README.md

 # todo-app-with-nodejs-postgres
 Build an http server to support a todolist web app with this UI
+Features:
+* API support to get list of todos, create a todo and edit a todo
+* API to assign multiple users into a todo
+* API to set a todo as done
+* Group the todos by date (today, tomorrow, August 1st, ...)

 ## Backend Tech stack
 * Express/Node.js - The backend framework and language